My Love Is Your Love (song)

 "My Love Is Your Love" is a song by American singer Whitney Houston.
-It was written and produced by Wyclef Jean and Jerry Duplessis for Houston’s fourth studio album of the same name (1998).
-Released on June 21, 1999, as the album's fourth single, it received positive reviews and was successful worldwide, hitting the top 10 in 23 international markets.
+It was written and produced by Wyclef Jean and Jerry Duplessis for Houston's fourth studio album of the same name (1998).
+The song is about an unconditional love that lasts so strong that it overcomes world tragedies.

+Released on May 31, 1999, as the album's fourth single, it received positive reviews and was successful worldwide, hitting the top 10 in 23 international markets.
 The song peaked at number four on the US Billboard Hot 100, number two in the United Kingdom, and number one in New Zealand.

-It was later certified platinum by the Recording Industry Association of America (RIAA).
+It was later certified double platinum by the Recording Industry Association of America (RIAA) and platinum by the British Phonographic Industry (BPI).

 Along with the original mid-tempo reggae-influenced version that was produced by Wyclef Jean, a dance remixed version by Jonathan Peters was also released.

 A live version was included in the 2014 CD/DVD release, Whitney Houston Live: Her Greatest Performances.
-Duke Dumont interpolated the song in his song "I Got U".
+Duke Dumont interpolated the song in his hit song "I Got U".

+The single is cited as one of her signature songs and helped cement Houston’s status as a cultural icon.

+Background

+Throughout the 1990s, Whitney Houston had enjoyed huge success in both music and movies but hadn't released a full length studio album in nearly eight years since I'm Your Baby Tonight (1990).
+Following the end of a brief ten-date European tour, Houston began recording a batch of new songs aimed at R&B and hip-hop audiences.

+Arista Records CEO Clive Davis had first contacted Wyclef Jean to work on a song for Houston while the producer and artist was on tour to promote his hit album, Wyclef Jean Presents The Carnival.
+At the time Jean was reached to give Houston a song, he had just produced a hit remix on Destiny's Child 1998 hit, "No, No, No" and at the same time was working on the song "Maria Maria" with the rock band Santana, who had recently signed to Arista.